Emergent Active Clusters through Wave-Mediated Interactions: Results

+Among the dynamical states described above, the rotating three-droplet cluster provides the simplest and most robust example of a coherent active cluster.
+Once formed, the cluster undergoes persistent chiral rotation while maintaining its underlying triangular geometry.
+We use this state to examine how the collective dynamics evolve with the driving conditions.

+Three identical droplets spontaneously assemble into a triangular cluster that undergoes persistent rotation, selecting either clockwise or anticlockwise motion with equal probability (Fig.~\ref{Fig6}a, inset; Movie~17).
+Throughout the motion, the droplets preserve their triangular geometry, so that the cluster behaves as a coherent chiral active object.
+The rotation rate depends continuously on the driving acceleration.
+Below a threshold the cluster remains stationary, whereas above this threshold persistent rotation emerges and the angular velocity increases approximately linearly over a broad range of driving accelerations while the cluster structure remains unchanged (Fig.~\ref{Fig6}a).
+At sufficiently large accelerations, the rotating state loses stability and the cluster eventually coalesces (Movie~18).

-To capture the emergence of chiral activity in this three-droplet unit, we minimally extend the standard stroboscopic model~\citep{Oza2013Trajectory} for walking droplets (see Methods) to the regime of field-bound droplets.
+To examine whether the observed collective dynamics can be reproduced by wave-mediated interactions alone, we extend the standard stroboscopic model~\citep{Oza2013Trajectory} widely used for walking and superwalking droplets to the regime of our large droplets (see Methods).
+High-speed videos show that both conventional superwalkers and the large droplets studied here generate qualitatively similar wavefields (Movie~19), supporting the applicability of the same modeling framework.
 The horizontal dynamics of droplet \(i\) are governed by

-where \(m\) is the droplet mass, \(D\) an effective drag coefficient, $g$ is the graviational acceleration and \(\mathbf{F}^{\mathrm{rep}}_{ij}\) a short-range repulsive force accounting for the finite droplet size.
-The overall wavefield \(h(\mathbf{x},t)\) is constructed as a superposition of contributions from all droplets along their past trajectories,
+where \(m\) is the droplet mass, \(D\) an effective drag coefficient, \(g\) the gravitational acceleration, and \(\mathbf{F}^{\mathrm{rep}}_{ij}\) a short-range repulsive force between dropletas $i$ and $j$, accounting for the finite droplet size.
+The wavefield \(h(\mathbf{x},t)\) is constructed as the superposition of waves generated by all droplets along their previous trajectories,

-where \(W(|\mathbf{x}|)\) is the axisymmetric droplet-generated wave, $T_F$ is the Faraday period and \(Me\) is the memory parameter~\citep{Oza2013Trajectory}.

-Upon nondimensionalizing lengths by the inverse Faraday wavenumber \(k_F^{-1}\) and time by \(m/D\), we obtain two dimensionless parameter: (i) dimensionless wavefield amplitude and the dimensionless memory captured by the parameters
+where \(W(|\mathbf{x}|)\) is the axisymmetric strobed droplet wavefield, \(T_F\) is the Faraday period, and \(Me\) is the wave-memory parameter~\citep{Oza2013Trajectory}.
+Upon nondimensionalizing lengths by \(k_F^{-1}\) and time by \(m/D\), the dynamics are described by two dimensionless parameters: the wave amplitude \(\alpha\) and the memory parameter \(M\).